 The title of Woolf's essay is a key part of her thesis: that a woman needs money and a room of her own if she is to be able to write.
 Woolf argues that a woman needs financial freedom so as to be able to control her own space and life—to be unhindered by interruptions and sacrifices—in order to gain intellectual freedom and therefore be able to write.
-Further, she argues that such financial…(read full theme analysis)
+Further, she argues that such financial…read analysis of Financial and Intellectual Freedom

 In addition to establishing the necessity for women to have financial and intellectual independence if they are to be able to truly contribute to the literary canon, Woolf addresses the societal factors that deny women those opportunities.
 As such, A Room of One's Own is a feminist text.
-But it does not assign blame for the state of society to particular men or as a conscious effort by men as a whole to suppress women…(read full theme analysis)
+But it does not assign blame for the state of society to particular men or as a conscious effort by men as a whole to suppress women…read analysis of Women and Society

 Beneath Woolf's argument about what it takes for a woman to create fiction is another more universal argument about the nature of truth, which inevitably casts a shadow over the points she makes.
 Woolf seems to realize two main points about the nature of truth that she passes on to her audience.

 The first point has to do with is subjectivity.
-As a lecturer, she says she hopes that her listeners find some truth…(read full theme analysis)
+As a lecturer, she says she hopes that her listeners find some truth…read analysis of Truth